ANALYZE Command

 Key statistics fields:

-The default statistics target is 100 histogram buckets per column (controlled by default_statistics_target).
-For columns with skewed distributions or high cardinality, increase the target to give the planner more detail:
+The default statistics target is 100 samples per column (set by default_statistics_target).
+For columns with skewed distributions or high cardinality that appear in WHERE or JOIN conditions, raise the target:

-ALTER TABLE orders ALTER COLUMN customer_id SET STATISTICS 500;
+ALTER TABLE orders ALTER COLUMN product_id SET STATISTICS 500;

 Higher targets improve plan quality at the cost of slightly more time to run ANALYZE and more space in pg_statistic.